coralproject/talk/docs/_docs/02-01-configuration.md

   use to set a cookie containing a JWT that was issued by Talk.
   (Default `process.env.TALK_JWT_COOKIE_NAME`)
 - `TALK_JWT_COOKIE_NAMES` (_optional_) - the different cookie names to check for
-  a JWT token in, seperated by `,`.
+  a JWT token in, separated by `,`.
 By default, we always use the `process.env.TALK_JWT_COOKIE_NAME` and `process.env.TALK_JWT_SIGNING_COOKIE_NAME` for this value.
 Any additional cookie names specified here will be appended to the list of cookie names to inspect.